facelessuser/FuzzyFileNav/docs/usage.md

+# User Guide {: .doctitle}
+Configuring and using FuzzyFileNav.
+{: .doctitle-info}

+---

-# Usage
+# General Usage
-Fuzzy File Nav by default has access enabled via the context menu.
+FuzzyFileNav by default has access enabled via the context menu.
 You can access the root of your system by selecting `Fuzzy Nav`.
 If you would like access Fuzzy File Nav but have it start in the current direct of the open file, you can select `Fuzzy Nav Here`.
 If you would like to open the bookmark menu with your custom defined folders, you can select `Fuzzy BookMarks`.

-## Suggested Accessibility Shortcuts
+# Suggested Accessibility Shortcuts
-You can create shorcuts to access Fuzzy File Nav Quickly, some examples are shown below.
+You can create shortcuts to access FuzzyFileNav Quickly, some examples are shown below.

 For Windows/Linux: